Vyral/dani-antelo-espanol/_posts/2019-04-02-discovering-stevens-elementary.md

 If you’d like to know more about how you can give back to our Oak Forest community, don’t hesitate to reach out to me.
 I’d be happy to help you.

-*I work with clients whose main decision driver is the school they are zoned to.
-When it comes to real estate, properties that are zoned to higher ranked schools tend to sell for more.
-However, basing your real estate choices solely on a school ranking has consequences.
-For starters, your property could be rezoned without notice in the future.
-Second, if the school is at full capacity, you might not be able to send your kids there.&nbsp;*

-*Before looking at rankings, which is ultimately just a number, take your actions a step further.
-Go inside your local school and talk to the people they are making a difference there.
-What programs are they offering?
-Who is the principal?
-What does the school cafeteria look like?
-These are things you won’t get from a ranking.&nbsp;*

 ***As a commitment to my local school, I will be donating a portion of all my sales in the 77018 zip code to the Stevens Elementary art department.&nbsp;***